H. O. Beatty

-Henry Oscar Beatty (May 31, 1812 – February 14, 1892), generally known as H. O. Beatty, was an American lawyer and jurist who served as a justice of the Supreme Court of Nevada from 1864 to 1868, and who was a leading societal figure in Sacramento, California.
+Henry Oscar Beatty (May 31, 1812 – February 14, 1892) was an American lawyer and jurist who served as a justice of the Supreme Court of Nevada from 1864 to 1868, and who was a leading societal figure in Sacramento, California.

 Early career and candidacies

 Beatty was born in Washington, Kentucky, the son of Adam Beatty (1777–1858), a Kentucky circuit court judge and state senator, and Sally Green Beatty.
 He moved to Ohio, where he was admitted to the bar in 1836.
 He subsequently practiced law in Kentucky until moving to Sacramento, California in February 1852, where he became a frequent candidate for local office.
 He was a candidate for the California Supreme Court in 1855 on the ticket of a temperance party calling itself the People's Party of California.
 In 1858, he lost the nomination of the Anti-Lecompton Whig Party for the California Supreme Court.
 He was a Union Party candidate for the California State Assembly in 1860, but withdrew prior to the election.
 He sought the Republican Party nomination for Sacramento County district attorney in 1861, but came in second place at the Republican County Convention.
 In 1862, he was one of three Union Party nominees for the position of City Levee Commissioner in Sacramento.
 He was elected, and resigned on June 13, 1863.
 He sought the Union Party nomination for the Supreme Court of California in 1863.